What started out as a truck and tire business turned into on of the largest potato and vegetable operations in the state of Wisconsin.

 Brothers Gary (“Jack”) and James (“Frog”) Mortenson were in the trucking and tire business in Antigo, Wisconsin – – Mortenson Brothers Trucking and Southside Tire.
-They had hauled potatoes for a farm that could not pay them back, so they took on ownership of part of the crop.
+They had hauled potatoes for a farm that could not pay them back, so they took ownership of part of the crop.
 Jack left Antigo that summer to watch over their new potato investment.

 That was in 1968 and in 1973, Jack and James formed Mortenson Bros.
-Farms, Inc. The brothers farmed together until James died in 1980.
+Farms, Inc. The brothers farmed together until James did in 1980.
 Jack sold the farm and went back to Antigo for two years to take care of family affairs.
 In 1983, Jack returned to the farm.
 The operation continued to grow from its unintentional start, adding acreage and additional crops.

 When Jack’s son, Jim graduated from Antigo High School in 1991, he started farming with his father full time.
 Jack and his wife, Evelyn, helped Jim start a small farm of his own in 1997 called Mortenson Produce, LLC.

-Jack and his son, Jim, continued to farm together until the spring of 2004 when Jack died.
+Jack and his son, Jim, continued to germ together until the spring of 2004 when Jack died.
 His death occurred just before the planting season, and it was very difficult for Jim to pull everything together in time to get all the crops planted, but according to Jim, “somehow it all fell into place.”
-Jim says he knew he needed help, so he hired older managers and everything clicked.
+Jim says he knew he needed help, so he hired older managers, and everything clicked.
 At that time the farm had just over 5,000 acres of potatoes and vegetables.

 “Mortenson Bros.
 Farms’ mission is to supply raw product and assist customers with their needs in any situation, 24 hours a day, 7 days a week.
 This commitment of urgency and a can-do attitude is what the company’s founder lived by and is instilled in today’s ownership and staff.
 This is a promise we make to every customer.”